Rodney Hogg: 1979 World Cup and India

-1979 Tour of India

 Hogg was expected to be one of Australia's main weapons against India on the 1979 tour.
 However he had a poor series.

 He started badly, being ill with stomach cramps and was pelted with rocks and fruit during a match against South Zone.

 He went for 2–85 in the first test, leaving the ground three times because of the heat and being no balled 21 times in his first 13 overs.
 He contributed some useful tail end batting helping Australia escape with a draw.

 Hogg performed worse in the second test.
 He was no balled fourteen times and wound up arguing with the umpire and bowling a beamer.
 "Both Rodney Hogg and (Australian captain Kim) Hughes apologised to the umpire concerned and that is as far as the matter will go", said manager Bob Merriman.
 "However I will be talking to him... and I will seek an assurance that nothing of this nature will happen again".
 He finished with figures of 0–118 – the first time he had failed to take a wicket in an innings – with 21 no balls.
 According to one journalist:

 What has happened?
 Can a man who sets records for wicket-taking in his first series be reduced to bowling to a wicketkeeper unaccompanied by slips, gullies or short legs?
 How can Hogg get no wicket for a hundred-odd in a Test?
 There is no single answer.
 But the major factor was the pitch.
 It got lower, slower and deader as the match progressed...
 There was a bit of bad luck...
 Hogg was not slacking.
 His teammates will confirm that he has worked harder on this tour than ever before.
 After the blow-up on the second day, Hogg realised what was at stake.
 He did his best to sort out his no-ball problem.

 Hogg continued to cause controversy in his next game against Central Zone.
 According to press reports, "Rodney Hogg cannot walk on to a cricket field in India without causing a stir.
 In nine overs against Central Zone yesterday he bowled 18 no balls, hit one batsman on the head, sent another to hospital with three teeth knocked out and was warned for running on the wicket."

 Captain Kim Hughes admitted for the first time that Hogg was struggling for his place in the team.
 "It's something new for him and it will be important for us to see how he handles it," said Hughes.

 Hogg's form improved in the third test with figures of 4–66 (including a spell of 3–14) and 1–49.
 In the fourth test he took 0–91, 2–103 and 0–26 in the fifth and 2–53 in the sixth.
 He took 20 wickets at 37.35 for a whole tour.

 Reflecting on the series Kim Hughes said, "Rodney Hogg was disappointing.
 He took a long while to get to grips with the conditions."